hbclaure/Co_Tetris/README.md

 The objective of the Co-Tetris is for multiple players to collaborate (or compete) to obtain the highest possible score.
 A third preprogrammed player is charged with decididng who gets access to the falling Tetris block.
 This repository enables you to run your own version of the game, either locally or online.

 A live version of the game can be found here.
-Note that gameplay requires two people to log in simulatneously:
+Note that gameplay requires two people to log in simultaneously:
 ```
 cooptetris.herokuapp.com
 ```